 - "Power of the Pen" fiction contest award winner

 - Nominated to the Board of the USC Alumni Association - Young Alumni in 2019

 Halle spent her early childhood in Ohio before moving to Normandy, France and then to New Orleans, Louisiana.
 While attending USC, Halle worked as a fashion model after she was scouted by a model manager, and she spent a few years working professionally in New York, Paris, Los Angeles, and other markets with several agencies and for clients including Barney's New York and Levi's Denim.
-Besides writing, Halle has undertaken political activism, including working as a community organizer for a political firm, EKA, during the 2018-2020 election cycles to advance progressive Democratic candidates.
+Besides writing, Halle has undertaken political activism, including working in government relations for a political firm, EKA, during the 2018-2020 election cycles to advance progressive Democratic candidates.
 Politically active from a young age, she has volunteered and worked widely for progressive candidates, starting with Obama's 2008 campaign.